-At that point, I was ready for us to live together and I tried to talk to Jane about us starting a life together, but she dismissed the idea saying that it was a temporary arrangement until she found a new place.
+At that point, I tried to talk to Jane about us starting a life together, but she dismissed the idea saying that it was a temporary arrangement until she found a new place.
 As weeks and months passed by and we both became comfortable living with each other, I believe she stopped looking for a place but we never discussed or acknowledged it.
 However, she still brings it up from time to time, occasionally saying something like “tomorrow I’ll be looking at this new place my colleague told me about.”
 I suppose it’s just her way to keep reminding herself that it’s all “temporary,” especially when we buy new furniture together like normal couples do.

 She’s always holding back on me.
 Everything I know about her past or her childhood are things I learned from her aunt who raised her.
 She has never told me anything herself.
 She actually argued with her aunt and asked her to stop telling me things.
 The only time I can recall that she allowed herself to be vulnerable with me was when she told me she was being sexually harassed at work by her manager, and I think I overreacted because I confronted her harrasser and threatened him.
 She ended up filing a complaint against him along with other female colleagues, and he was fired.
 But I worried for a while that she would never tell me anything else because of the way I acted.

 I loved her so much.
 I still do.
 She is insanely attractive and smart, and we are very sexually compatible.
 We also get along very well.
 I believe we are a great couple.
 I’ve always tried to protect her from herself and to always be there for her.
 Things often get tough and there have been times I thought of just walking out on her, but I stayed because I knew she needed me.
 However, it’s taking a heavy toll on me emotionally and I’ve started to think that she probably doesn’t love me and I’m not sure if my love is enough to keep us together anymore.
 I’m on the verge of leaving her for good this time.
 What do you think? — Mr. Max